 If lucky you will see Elephants swimming in close proximity to you, in addition to the normal pods of slumbering Hippo’s, Red Lechwe, Crocodile, Impala, Kudu, Leguaans, Puku (this is the only part of Botswana where they can be seen), Sable, Roan, Waterbuck and numerous other animals you can view.
 We have 3 nights in an exclusive site a few minutes from the river and floodplain, which should be filling up.

-We will go into Kasane on the 31st May 2020 for 3 hour boat cruise on the Chobe River which should be one of the highlights of your safari.
+We will go into Kasane on the 24th May 2021 for 3 hour boat cruise on the Chobe River over lunch which should be one of the highlights of your safari.